-Small wares make up the bulk of your equipment inventory in number of objects if not outright value.
-A small 75 seat operation may have as many as 500 or more pieces of silverware, not counting service utensils, glasses, plates, pots and pans.
-There are two things to keep in mind when you begin small wares inventory management: you must have an inventory and you must have a budget to maintain it.
+Small wares make up the bulk of your equipment inventory in a number of objects, if not outright value.
+A small 75-seat operation may have as many as 500 or more pieces of silverware, not counting service utensils, glasses, plates, pots, and pans.
+There are two things to keep in mind when you begin small wares inventory management: you must have an inventory, and you must have a budget to maintain it.

 Managing Large Restaurant Equipment

-Managing the large equipment is a different story.
-First, the cost of each piece is much larger than for a small ware and second the expected lifespan is much longer.
+Managing large equipment is a different story.
+First, the cost of each piece is much larger than for a small ware.
+And second, the expected lifespan is much longer.
 The management of this equipment begins with what you have.
-First you need to inspect the kitchens, dining rooms, bathrooms and other vital parts of the property to see what you have and assess what your needs may be.
+First, you need to inspect the kitchens, dining rooms, bathrooms, and other vital parts of the property to see what you have and assess what your needs may be.

 What are you starting with?
 A rare few of us are fortunate enough to work in a totally new facility.
-My advice for this is beware!
+My advice for this is to beware!
 A new operation can have just as many problems with equipment as an old one.
-For the rest, see what you have, check out its condition and any repair logs available.
-Once you have a baseline of your equipment prepare a needs analysis and a budget that will help you meet those needs.
+For the rest, see what you have, check out its condition, and any repair logs available.
+Once you have a baseline of your equipment, prepare a needs analysis and a budget that will help you meet those needs.

-It is obvious that your large equipment comes with a higher cost.
-In order to make the most out of your investments you must include the ongoing costs of maintenance.
+Your large equipment obviously comes with a higher cost.
+In order to make the most out of your investments, you must include the ongoing costs of maintenance.
 I recommend that preventive maintenance always be included in any budget.
-If there is one thing that is true in a restaurant it is that your equipment will break.
-I like to include the plumbing and the HVAC in this category as well because they will both need regular maintenance to insure proper functioning.
+If there is one thing that is true in a restaurant, it is that your equipment will break.
+I like to include the plumbing and the HVAC in this category as well because they will both need regular maintenance to ensure proper functioning.
 These two costs are usually counted as building repair on the p&l but are easily incorporated into any equipment maintenance schedule.

 - Weekly maintenance—these tasks include things like checking and clearing cooler fans and drip tubes, emptying condensation trays, and checking for loose or broken parts.
-Also included is changing air conditioner filters, water filters and any hood maintenance.
+Also included are changing air conditioner filters, water filters, and any hood maintenance.

-- Preventive maintenance—in most areas restaurant managers can contract with local technicians to do regularly scheduled maintenance checks.
+- Preventive maintenance—in most areas, restaurant managers can contract with local technicians to do regularly scheduled maintenance checks.
 I highly recommend this.
-Having the refrigeration repairman come out and fix problems before they arise will pay for itself the first season you don't loose a walk-in full of product to a blown condenser unit or other malfunction.
-Refrigeration and HVAC repairmen and are common sources of preventive maintenance.
+Having the refrigeration repairman come out and fix problems before they arise will pay for itself the first season you don't lose a walk-in full of product to a blown condenser unit or other malfunction.
+Refrigeration and HVAC repairmen are common sources of preventive maintenance.